HMS Dianella: Arctic convoy

-In June 1942 she sailed with the ill-fated Convoy PQ 17 which departed from Reykjavik, Iceland bound for northern Russia.
+In June 1942 she sailed with the ill-fated Convoy PQ 17 which departed from Reykjavík, Iceland bound for northern Russia.
 The ship came under sustained attack from U-boats and aircraft first contact with the enemy occurred on 1 July 1942.
 The admiralty had knowledge of German heavy surface units had been deployed from Trondheim (battleship Tirpitz, heavy cruiser Admiral Hipper) and Narvik (pocket battleships Lützow, Admiral Scheer) but had not been detected at sea.
 Close cover force, which was no match for the German heavy ships, was ordered to withdraw to the west and the convoy was ordered to scatter and proceed individually to Russian ports for fear of imminent attack.
 During a week of daylight U-boat and aircraft attacks, convoy PQ 17 lost 24 of its 35 merchant ships.

 Battle of the Mediterranean

 On her return Daniella was assigned, with the Arctic corvettes Lotus, Poppy and Starwort, to escort duties in the Mediterranean, initially in support of Operation Torch, the Allied invasion of North Africa between 8–16 November 1942.
 These four corvettes served together for the remainder of the war at sea.
 In July 1943 the escort group were supporting Operation Husky, the invasion of Sicily, and this continued until the end of October.